 The Socksx3 page was hosted originally by Socknitters before moving to my geocities website and the original layout and design were graciously provided by Linda Nelson.
 If you would like to know more about knitting socks, please visit them at http://www.socknitters.com/

 Other important resources:

-For the owners of the first two printings of the book, XRX posted an errata document on their website at http://www.knittinguniverse.com/ Click on the “Books” tab at the top of the screen and then on the “Corrections” link on the left.
-The Errata for Socksx3 is available in PDF format at the bottom of that page.
+For the owners of the first two printings of the book, XRX posted an errata document on their website at http://www.knittinguniverse.com/ The Errata for Socksx3 is available for download in PDF format.

 Judy Gibson’s “Socks, Socks, Socks”-A Book Report, contains the collected advice of people who have knit these socks and it can be found on her website at http://tiajudy.com/xrxsocks.htm